 From small boats on the flats to big offshore sporting vessels that offer overnight deep sea adventures, and even party boats – everything is possible.
 Your experienced captain will make sure you get on the fish and will provide all the gear you need.

 Yes, charter fishing is a little more pricey, but it’s worth it.
 There’s no other way to pretty much guarantee success here than with a Destin fishing charter.

 With seven piers in easy reach from downtown, it’s no surprise that Destin pier fishing is a favorite way for anglers to fill their buckets.
 These structures stretch way out into the water, getting you right on the fish.

 Whichever pier you choose to fish from, you’re sure to get your hands on Redfish, Speckled Trout, and many more.
 However, time your visit just right and hit one of the piers stretching out into the Gulf.
-You can land some Mackerel, Snappers, and even Sailfish – as one lucky angler managed in October 2016!
+You can land some Mackerel, Snappers, and multiple other species.

 There’s a reason that the Panhandle’s coastline is known as the Emerald Coast.
 The crystal clear green waters offer up incredible opportunities for sight fishing right from the beach.
 There are 24 miles of sand stretching along the coast from Destin, giving you plenty of space to set up for the day.